(CNN)Here's a look at what you need to know about nuclear nations.

 Countries that have abandoned nuclear weapons or weapons programs in recent years:

 Belarus - Still has civilian nuclear program.

-Kazakhstan - Although it inherited nuclear warheads after the collapse of the Soviet Union, Kazakhstan gave them back to Russia.
+Kazakhstan - Although it inherited nuclear warheads after the collapse of the Soviet Union, Kazakhstan dismantled them.

 Ukraine - After the collapse of the Soviet Union, Ukraine had the third largest arsenal of nuclear weapons.
-Returned them to Russia.
+The weapons were transferred back to Russia.

-South Africa - Renounced weapons program in 1991.
+South Africa - Became a "non-nuclear weapons state" in 1991.